MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/go.md

 This code declares the main function and sets the required variables:

-1. For the `endpoint` value, you can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.

 2. Confirm that the endpoint is correct and replace the `token` value with a valid subscription key from your Azure account.

 3. Optionally, customize the search query by replacing the value for `searchTerm`.